yezero/sandstorm/docs/using.md

 # Using Sandstorm

-## Sandstorm as a user: learn to create documents, grant access, and more
+## Thurly as a user: learn to create documents, grant access, and more

-If you want to learn how to put Sandstorm to use so you can create online documents with it, read these documents.
+If you want to learn how to put Thurly to use so you can create online documents with it, read these documents.

 * **Using Sandstorm**: [Guided tour](guided-tour.md) | [Top bar](using/top-bar.md)